Are you planning a trip to the Pelican State and looking for the best things to do in Louisiana? Look no further!

 Creole cuisine is a unique blend of African, European, and Native American foods.
-And Li’l Dizzy’s Cafe is famous for their classic Creole dishes including gumbo, fried chicken, and bread pudding.
+Li’l Dizzy’s Cafe is famous for its classic Creole dishes including gumbo, fried chicken, and bread pudding.

 Originally founded by the son of Eddie Baquet, Sr (of the Eddie’s 7th Ward restaurant), it is now run by grandson Wayne Baquet, Jr and his wife Arkesha.

 In addition to their famous fried chicken, Li’l Dizzy’s serves up shrimp, sausage, and catfish po-boys and seafood platters.

-Tour the TABASCO® Factory & Museum
+Tour the TABASCO Factory & Museum

 Located about a 45-minute drive away from Lafayette, Avery Island isn’t an island in the traditional sense, but rather a salt dome surrounded by bayous and marshlands.